Parliament of 1327: Articles of accusation

-The King deposed
+The King's deposition

 Every speaker on 13 January reiterated the articles of accusation, and all concluded by offering the young Edward as king, if the people approved him.
 The crowd outside, which included a large company of unruly Londoners, says Valente, had been "whipped ... into such fervour" by "dramatic outcries at appropriate points in the orations" from Thomas Wake, who repeatedly rose and demanded of the assembly whether they agreed with each speaker; "Do you agree?
 Do the people of the country agree?"
 Wake's exhortations—arms outstretched, says Prestwich, he cried "I say for myself that he shall reign no more")—combined with the intimidating mob, led to tumultuous responses of "Let it be done!
 Let it be done!"
 This, says May McKisack, gave the new regime a degree of "support of popular clamour".
 The Londoners played a key role in ensuring that remaining supporters of Edward II were intimidated and overwhelmed by events.

 Edward III was proclaimed king.
 At the end of the day, said Valente, "the electio of the magnates received the acclamatio of the populi, 'Fiat!,."
 Proceedings drew to a close with a chorus of Gloria, laus et honor, and perhaps oaths of homage from the lords to the new king.
 Assent to the new regime was not universal: the Bishops of London, Rochester and Carlisle abstained from the day's affairs in protest, and Rochester was later beaten up by a London mob because of his opposition.